 “The fact is there were Black people in Ireland from quite early on in the 1700s because the British landlords … would have had both servants and slaves,” she said.

 However, even earlier than this, McGreevy wrote that the arrival of farmers from Turkey 6,000 years ago during the Neolithic era was most likely a peaceful coexistence between the native, Black hunter-gatherers and the newly arrived farmers.
-Note: violence arriving with the Turks is still a possibility but the shared ancestors of the remain of a Turkish farmer with the original hunter-gathers of the Burren suggest other wise according to TCD geneticist, Dr Lara Cassidy quoted by McGreevy.
+Note: violence arriving with the Turks is still a possibility, but the shared ancestors of the remaining Turkish farmers with the original hunter-gatherers of the Burren suggest otherwise, according to TCD geneticist, Dr. Lara Cassidy, quoted by McGreevy.

-As about four thousand more years went on, more lighter skinned people immigrated into Ireland and can are considered the earliest explanation as to where the more commonly known genetics of modern Irish people come from today.
-Not only did these farmers come in and begin to dominate the population, but they completely changed the landscape of the Burren land said Environmental biologist Carl Wright in order to clear space for their farms.
+As about 4,000 more years passed, more light-skinned people immigrated to Ireland, and this can be considered the earliest explanation for where the more commonly known genetics of modern Irish people come from today.
+Not only did these farmers come in and begin to dominate the population, but they completely changed the landscape of the Burren land, said Environmental biologist Carl Wright, to clear space for their farms.

 Douglass condemned the cruelty shown to the Irish people and Black slaves.
 However, Baltimore Magazine noted, “He made the careful distinction . . . that Britain’s subjugation of the Irish and the Southern plantation owners’ enslavement of Black Americans were not on par as evils.”